Henriette Christine of Brunswick-Wolfenbüttel: Mother

-Redemption?
+Later life

 Like her father, Henriette Christine lived a long life.
 Almost half of her life was led in a religious community in Roermond, but there is very little surviving information on her life there.
 She remained in touch with friends from her life in Gandersheim, but the volume of this correspondence tailed off as, one by one, her correspondents died off.
 Her father appears to have arranged for her to receive a financial allowance from the family coffers.
 Her later correspondence, addressed to relatives, tends to deal with these financial arrangements in a businesslike manner.
 (Note: "...
 Nachdem es Gott dem Herrn noch nicht gefallen, mich aus diesem elenden Leben zu nehmen, bin obligirt, meinen Unterhalt zu erbitten, und schicke zu dem Ende die gewöhnliche Quittung".)
 When she becomes more personal, it tends to be in order to bemoan, gently, the fact that she is still alive.
 She seems to have suffered a serious illness during the first half of 1735, after which her tone becomes apologetic: "It is not my fault that it pleases God to keep me alive for so long: I'm only regretful that my home must still be burdened thereby...."
 (Note: "Es ist meine Schuld nicht, daß es Gott beliebet, mich so lange leben zu lassen, es tut mir leid, daß ich meinem Haus zur Last noch leben muß...")
-In 1744 she wrote in similar terms to the Duke Karl of Brunswick-Wolfenbüttel, who had been born in 1713, almost a year after Henriette Christine's spectacular fall from respectabilityL he was her first cousin once removed (generationally).
+In 1744 she wrote in similar terms to the Duke Karl of Brunswick-Wolfenbüttel, who had been born in 1713, almost a year after Henriette Christine's spectacular fall from respectability.
 She had many nearer surviving relatives, but they were all female, and Duke Karl, was accordingly now the head of the family in Gandersheim.
 She thanked him "with heartfelt gratitude that [the family] are so kind as to allow [her] maintenance to be so scrupulously taken care of.
 I live for a long time because it pleases God, and not through my own intent.
 Please continue with your patience, in the hope that the Good Lord may compensate for it elsewhere".
 (Note: "... ich danke Ew.
 Liebden auch mit herzlicher Erkenntlichkeit, daß sie so gütig sein und meinen Unterhalt so richtig versorgen lassen, ich lebe weil es Gott beliebet noch lange, das ich nicht vermeint, Bitte ferner Geduld zu haben, hoffe daß der gütige Gott es anderwärts ersetzen wird ...")
 To paraphrase one source that takes its cue from forms of Christian thinking still conventional in the eighteenth century, she "led a life dedicated to prayer and pious works, until recalled from this life on 23 January 1753.
 If earthly penance should be an effective remedy for a mis-step, then Henriette Christine assuredly deserved forgiveness for hers.